honeycombio/examples/golang-wiki-tracing/README.md

 - If emitting Honeycomb events or structured logs, make sure that the **start** time gets used as the canonical timestamp, not the time at event emission.
 - Remember, the root span should **not** have a `parentId`.
 - Don't forget to add some metadata of your own!
 It's helpful to identify metadata in the surrounding code that might be interesting when debugging your application.
-- Check out our [Honeycomb Beeline for Go](https://github.com/honeycombio/beeline-go) to get this context propagation for free!
+- Check out [Opentelemetry for Go](https://github.com/honeycombio/opentelemetry-go) to get this context propagation for free!

 ## A Note on Code Style